 The Bible is the most amazing book ever written.
 Within it’s pages are some of the most spectacular stories you will ever read.
 It is God’s story to us.
 If you have no church background at all, or if you’ve come from a previously tainted experience with church or if you just think the Bible is antiquated or irrelevant for today’s culture, let me assure you that within the 66 books that compose the Bible you will find stories and information as current and relevant as today’s news.
-You will also find many wonderful assurances and promises throughout to encourage you in your relationship with Jesus Christ if you already know Him, and if you don’t know Him, you’ll find Him there (I suggest starting with the Gospel of John).
+You will also find many wonderful assurances and promises throughout to encourage you in your relationship with Jesus Christ if you already know Him, and if you don’t know Him, you’ll find Him there.
+A good place to start reading is in the Gospel of John.

 Need rest and peace?
 Matthew 11:25-30